LNG is the “fuel for the next decade”; while a container ship will undergo the world’s first retrofit for synthetic natural gas

 Singling out the box ship market when it comes to LNG, he says “The container giants realise that if they want to transport goods in an environmentally sustainable way, LNG is the best route to take.
 LNG is the fuel that everyone in the container ship market is talking about.

-“It really is the only logical choice at the moment; giant vessels have a completely different demand on the volume – they need to be bunkering 18,000 cubic m of fuel.
+“It really is the only logical choice at the moment; giant vessels have a completely different demand on the volume – they need to be bunkering 18,000 m3 of fuel.
 Which other alternative fuel is available and scalable in this amount except LNG?”

 He says that while the large container ships are “setting the trend” – in his point of view the feeder vessels are an even better fit for LNG.
 Mr Galke explains “They are not going from Asia to the US with only one opportunity to stop and bunker so they don’t need huge amounts of LNG [like ultra large container ships].
 Instead, feeder vessels are calling at so many ports that the possibility for them to bunker is frequent.
 I believe that the feeder sector will be the next one to adopt this clean fuel choice.”

-A major milestone for the use of LNG within box shipping is of course, CMA CGM’s LNG powered ultra large container ships.
-In September 2020, CMA CGM launched its 23,000-TEU LNG-powered container ship and.
+A major milestone for using LNG within box shipping is of course, CMA CGM’s 23,000-TEU LNG-powered ultra large container ships, the first of which was launched in September 2019.

 This major milestone in the construction of the world’s first LNG-powered ultra large container ship was reached at the Shanghai Jiangnan-Changxing Shipyard, at an event attended by CMA CGM Group chairman and chief executive officer Rodolphe Saadé, French and Chinese officials, business leaders and CMA CGM Group customers.